British Vs. American Musical Terms: What Are They

 Note Values

-To start, one of the biggest differences between American and British musical terms is the names of the note values.
-If you’ve ever seen words like minim, quaver, and crotchet, then the table below will explain what’s what.
+One of the biggest differences between American and British musical terms is the names of the notes.

 Rest Values